 Furthermore, the Americans would find it difficult to brand an insurgency as Communist aggression if the lion’s share of guerrilla supplies, foodstuffs, and recruits originated within South Vietnam.
-Just as importantly, if the U.S. did intervene massively in the South, Ho and his colleagues believed the high-tech, road-bound American forces would have difficulty defeating a guerrilla army.
-Trained to fight a conventional war in Western Europe, U.S. troops would readily defeat a conventional army in the South, but an insurgency would present the U.S. with a whole host of problems, such as determining friend from foe and finding the guerrillas in South Vietnam’s forested vastness.
+Just as importantly, if the U.S. did intervene on the ground in the South, Ho and his colleagues believed the high-tech, road-bound American forces would have difficulty defeating a guerrilla army.
+Trained to fight a conventional war in Western Europe, U.S. troops would readily defeat a conventional army in the South, but an insurgency would present the U.S. with a whole host of problems, especially trying to determine friend from foe.

 Finally, Hanoi calculated that the insurgency’s indigenous, popular character might dissuade the United States from committing its own ground troops to the suppression of the will of the South Vietnamese people.
 It was one thing for the Americans to defeat an invading Communist army; it was something altogether different, and morally ambiguous, for the United States, which professed to be the world’s foremost defender of Democracy and personal choice, to combat a “People’s War” supported by the peasant masses.